-The TRL Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA, who is registered as TRL's Senior Management Function holder for the Internal Audit function.
+The TRL Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA.
+The Director of Internal Audit is registered as TRL's Senior Management Function holder for the Internal Audit function.
 Internal Audit is an independent function that provides objective challenge and assurance over TRL.
 Internal Audit supports TRL in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
 Those carrying out the Internal Audit function do not assume any other key functions.

-The Internal Audit function is supervised by the TRH Audit Committee, with ultimate oversight provided by Alleghany's Audit Committee.
+The Internal Audit function is supervised globally by the TRH Audit Committee, with ultimate oversight provided by Alleghany's Audit Committee.
 Rolling three-year audit plans are submitted annually to the TRL Risk & Audit Committee and TRH Audit Committee for approval.
 Results of internal audits are distributed to TRL's senior management, the TRL Risk & Audit Committee and to TRH's Audit Committee.
-Outstanding internal audit actions are tracked and progress reported at the TRL Risk & Audit Committee.
+Outstanding internal audit actions are tracked and progress is reported at the TRL Risk & Audit Committee and the TRH Audit Committee.